Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 Make a query
 ````````````

-Now we need to search for agents who provides the ``echo` service.
+Now we need to search for agents who provide the ``echo` service.

 To do so, we create a ``Query`` referring to the ``echo`` data model.
 The first parameter is a list
 of *constraints* over the attributes of the data model.
 However, since our data model is trivial,